 Harry Potter movies ranked

 As with the Harry Potter books, opinions on which entries in the series are the best are incredibly varied and subjective.
-Indeed, ranking the Harry Potter movies by their IMDb user scores reveals a remarkable consistency in fan response, with all eight instalments clustered between 7.4 and 8.1 out of 10.
+As a result, ranking the Harry Potter movies by their IMDb user scores reveals a remarkable consistency in fan response, with all eight instalments clustered between 7.4 and 8.1 out of 10.

 - Harry Potter and the Deathly Hallows: Part 2 (opens in new tab) – 8.1